1. Home>

 Not enforced by law, it is the company's decision to choose whether to enforce this policy or not.
 Before creating your absence policy, you may want to decide if you will offer employees TOIL or pay overtime instead.

-AWOL or lateness
+AWOL or Lateness

 AWOL, or absence without leave, happens when an employee simply doesn’t come to work.
-They haven’t warned you in advance, or called you on the day to let you know.
-It’s your choice how to deal with this.
-For example, you may wish to choose disciplinary action.
-However, be sure to have this within your policy.
+They haven’t warned you in advance or called you on the day to let you know.

-Exceptional circumstances
+Exceptional Circumstances

 This policy should clearly set out what is expected from both the employer and employee in the case of an employee taking time off from work.
 If you don’t already have a policy in place, you can begin with the following recommendations regarding what to include.

-• Provide clear details of sick pay - this should involve legal and contractual information.
+- Provide clear details of sick pay - this should involve legal and contractual information.

-• Request sick notes - you can ask employees to provide you with a sick note after seven consecutive days of sick leave.
+- Request sick notes - you can ask employees to provide you with a sick note after seven consecutive days of sick leave.
 Make sure to specify if you will action this in your policy so that workers are aware.

-• Disciplinary action - make it clear when you’ll enforce disciplinary measures for unplanned leave.
+- Disciplinary action - make it clear when you’ll enforce disciplinary measures for unplanned leave.

-• Flexible working conditions - you might want to consider allowing your workforce to work from home.
+- Flexible working conditions - you might want to consider allowing your workforce to work from home.
 This can help to reduce stress-related absences as it gives people a better work/life balance.

-• Keeping track of absences - include how payroll managers are going to process and keep track of leave.
+- Keeping track of absences - include how payroll managers are going to process and keep track of leave.

 Digital staff absence management